qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 regardless the vector data source.
-However, because of the differences in format specifications (GeoPackage, ESRI Shapefile, MapInfo and MicroStation file formats, AutoCAD DXF, PostGIS, SpatiaLite, Oracle Spatial, MS SQL Server, SAP HANA Spatial databases and many more), QGIS may handle some of their properties differently.
+However, because of the differences in format specifications (GeoPackage, ESRI Shapefile, MapInfo and MicroStation file formats, AutoCAD DXF, PostgreSQL, SpatiaLite, Oracle Spatial, MS SQL Server, SAP HANA Spatial databases and many more), QGIS may handle some of their properties differently.
 Support is provided by the `GDAL vector drivers <https://gdal.org/en/latest/drivers/vector/index.html>`_.